kimj/secure_store/README.md

 	_secureStore.delete(key: key);

-##Security Implications
+## Security Implications

 It is highly recommended to avoid storing secrets in the app as plaintext.
 Flutter apps can be decompiled and thus any plain-text strings can be found.
 Secrets should also not be stored in any of the build configurations files as those will need to be checked into version control.
+The ideal case would be to store the secrets on the backend which can be retrived with the right credentials and stored immediately in secure_store.
+It is also important to make sure the secure data beign used is also accessed within as small a scope as possible.
+It is better to access and use the data as needed rather than keeping the data alive in memory for longer than it needs to be.

 ### Android

 On the Android the EncryptedSharedPreferences library from AndroidX security is backing the secure_store plugin.
 This library is compatible with Android 6.0 (API level 23) and above.
-This plugin has been designed so the user can focus on teh data being stored.
-This keystore is backed by hardware It is designed to handle most user facing apps on mobile including banking and other enterprise applications.
+This plugin has been designed so the user can focus on the data being stored.

+This keystore is backed by hardware encryption on a chip which modern Android phones are equipped with.
+It is designed to handle most user facing apps on mobile including banking and other enterprise applications.
 This implementation uses the built in AES256 block cipher encrpytion algorithm to secure data.
-This algorithm is also ideal for data that is smaller which covers most of the cases where the suer is looking to store small bits of data such as a secure base url for http requests, user passwords, access keys, etc...
+This algorithm is ideal for data that is smaller which covers most of the cases where the suer is looking to store small bits of data such as a secure base url for http requests, user passwords, access keys, etc...

 ### iOS